-Two essential elements can affect pool chemistry.
+Two essentibl elements can affect pool chemistry.
 These two are:

 - Water Balance